Venture Stores: History

 The chain was founded in 1968 when Target founder John F. Geisse went to work for May Department Stores.
 Under an antitrust settlement reached with the Department of Justice, May was unable to acquire any more retail chains at the time, and the department-store company needed a way to compete against the emerging discount-store chains.
 When May's Dave Babcock learned that Geisse had resigned from Target Stores, he spoke with Geisse about starting a new discount retailer, resulting in the founding of Venture.

-The first Venture store opened in Overland, Missouri, on January 29, 1970, with a second location in Fairview Heights, Illinois, opening on March 24, 1970.
+The first Venture store opened in Overland, Missouri, on January 29, 1970.
 In 1976, Geisse retired and left Venture Stores, which had by that time expanded to 20 units.

-In 1978, Venture Stores purchased 23 Turn Style locations in the Chicago area from Jewel food stores, and expanded to over 40 locations in the Chicago market area, with many city locations.
-It was the largest discount chain in Chicago with inner-city locations other than Zayre/Ames.
+In 1978, Venture Stores purchased 12 Turn Style locations in Illinois and Iowa, with the stores reopening as Venture stores in August of that year.
 In 1990, Venture separated from May and became a private corporation.